 C-SPAN2 will broadcast this very timely and far-reaching event as follows (times may be subject to change):

 - Saturday, December 11th at 2:00 p.m.
 ET (11:00 a.m.
 PT)

 - Sunday, December 12th at 5:30 p.m.
 ET (2:30 p.m.
 PT)

 “Economics and environmentalism are types of modern religions.”
 So says Dr. Nelson in his analysis of the roots of economics and environmentalism and their mutually antagonistic relations in the twentieth and twenty-first centuries.
 So while environmentalists regard human actions that use and transform natural resources, expand human populations and increase economic growth as immoral challenges to the natural order, economists believe that all human needs can best be met by putting nature to maximum use for the efficient production of more goods and services.

 Don’t miss the opportunity to watch these three top experts on the “clash of two public theologies”!
 The outcome of this conflict will have profound consequences for us all.

-Tags: Books, Civil Society, Culture, Economics, Education, Environment, Free Market, Global Warming, Liberty, Media, Morality, Nanny State, Natural Law, Personal Liberty, Philosophy, Power, Religion, Science, Socialism, The State, Upcoming Events, Utilitarianism, Video
+Tags: American Enterprise Institute, atheism, Book TV, Books, C-SPAN, Christianity, Civil Society, Culture, Economics, Education, Environment, Eric Hoffer Grand Prize Book Award, Free Market, Global Warming, Independent Institute, Liberty, Max L. Stackhouse, Media, Morality, Nanny State, Natural Law, naturalism, Personal Liberty, Philosophy, Power, Princeton Theological Seminary, Religion, Robert H. Nelson, Science, science, scientism, secularism, Socialism, Steven F. Hayward, The New Holy Wars, The State, theology, Upcoming Events, Utilitarianism, Video